yusuf8ahmed/Wsimple/Readme.md

 ## Disclaimer

-  This software is provided so you can use Wealthsimple trade on your computer. **This software is not built or maintained by Wealthsimple Trade or the company Wealthsimple.** Remember your responsibility to not engage in illegal or unethical trading behaviours that can disrupt orderly market functions.
-Flooding the website/api with orders in a short time-frame may result in getting banned or locked out by Wealthsimple Trade.
+  This software is provided so you can use Wealthsimple trade on your computer.
+This software is not built or maintained by Wealthsimple Trade or the company Wealthsimple.
+Remember your responsibility to not engage in illegal or unethical trading behaviours that can disrupt orderly market functions.
+Flooding the API/web-app with orders in a short time-frame may result in getting banned or locked out by Wealthsimple Trade.

   Remember when using this website and/or api you are still under Wealthsimple Trade services and they reserve the right to terminate anyone.